pypolitics/bankofparliament/README.md

 ## Todo

+* Query companies as well as officer names, some have companies in their own name.
+Maggie Throup for example.
 * Split register of interests from companies house data, too much for one page
 * Add wordcloud view / page.
 * Add persons with significant control query.